exot/daniel.kxpq.de/src/pages/pensieve/maintaining-understandability.md

 memory of the programmer (i.e. her head), this very programmer will have a hard time to understand even something.
 Does that mean that big programs cannot be maintained?
 No, it doesn't.
 It only means that if the *conceptual parts* of the programs are too large, then the program is very unlikely that it can be maintained properly, not to say efficiently, or even at all.
-Its the set of conceptual elements of the program that fills up the head of the progammer, not the set of characters.
+It's the set of conceptual elements of the program that fills up the head of the progammer, not the set of characters.
 Hence we have to keep the conceptual parts of the program small, and we need to use abstraction the make some concepts of the program that are not needed in other parts unnecessary (after all, that's what abstraction has been invented for).
 So does that mean we have to write code